oxiadenine/kotlin-js-wrappers/README.md

 * [kotlin-react-responsive](kotlin-react-responsive/README.md)
 * [kotlin-uikit](kotlin-uikit/README.md)

-Artifacts installable using Maven and Gradle are published to [Bintray](https://bintray.com/samgarasx/kotlin-js-wrappers).
+Artifacts using Maven and Gradle are published to Maven Central.

 **All packages require JDK 8 to be installed.**